Reviews and Comments

 because it feels like there are too many boys & not enough breath to go around.

 3) "James Baldwin Speaks to the Protest Novel" I want to see all of the complexity and mess and joy and distress of being a complex human being, which is to say a human being.
 Because isn’t this the problem?
-That we must write the most exaggerated versions of ourselves to show them something they have already chosen not to see?
-How can they …
+That we must write the most exaggerated versions of ourselves to show them something they have already chosen not to see? …

 Bonnie Ruberg: Video Games Have Always Been Queer (Paperback, 2019, New York University Press)